devtin/deep-list-dir/README.md

 given `pattern` which can be an array of <a href="https://www.npmjs.com/package/minimatch" target="_blank">minimatch</a>
 expressions or `RegExp`.

+It will return all matching results. <a href="https://www.npmjs.com/package/minimatch" target="_blank">minimatch</a>
+negative patterns are used to explicitly exclude a path from being scan / returned.

 ## Example

 Take the following file structure: